Farewell, Great Macedon + The Queen of Time

 Downtime book cover

 Before I get into this review I ought to declare an interest.
 Many years ago I wrote or post-produced or acted in several of BBV’s productions, so consequently I am amongst the many contributors Dylan Rees has interviewed for this book about the intriguing parallel realities that Doctor Who passed into whilst the BBC was not making it.
 But I my experiences were just a small part of the story, and it has been fascinating to find out more about the bigger picture.
-Not to mention discovering certain repeating patterns of behaviour when it came to BBV’s driving force Bill Baggs, such as peculiar film editing choices.
+Not to mention discovering certain repeating patterns of behaviour when it came to BBV’s driving force Bill Baggs – such as peculiar film editing choices.

 As the author remarks in his Afterword, a book like this is long overdue.
 For quite a while fans believed that Doctor Who would never return to television.
-In the Nineties Star Trek may have seemed licensed to print spin-offs forever, but felt that our show was destined to remain unloved by the BBC and the Not-We.
+In the Nineties Star Trek may have seemed licensed to print spin-offs forever, but fans felt that our show was destined to remain unloved by the BBC and the Not-We.
 So we built our own little universe of Doctorish films and radio plays, and for a while it seemed fresh, vital, the future of the show.
 Then Doctor Who came back with a roar and the VHS era of The Stranger, PROBE and Mindgame seemed to be swept under fandom’s carpet.
 So “Downtime” feels very fresh, a decade or more of brand new script origins, behind the scenes information, funny anecdotes and let us the honest – gossip.

 Credit to the author for pulling together so many threads into a narrative too.
 Bill Baggs’ filmmaking career becomes the spine of the book.
 Ambitious, energetic and with a knack for getting people to follow him and make his projects happen, the book produces a fair picture of the way he ultimately sabotages himself by taking too many shortcuts, and too much advantage of others’ goodwill.